sefi0609/BackupServer/README.md

 Now the client encrypt the file content and send it to the server.
 The server decrypt the file content and write the file to a specific directory of the client.
 If the client doesn't have a directory, the server will create a new directory for the clients files.
-The file is sent chunk by chunk, encrypted, so the memory of the client and the server will not overload.
+The file is sent chunk by chunk, encrypted, to not overload the memory of the client and the server.
 To verify that the file received by the server properly, the server will calculate checkSum value as per Linux
 and will send it to the client to verify it.
 The client will also calculate the checkSum and compare the two values.